 For distributed deployments that use load balancers, select Update Host.
 Enter the fully qualified domain name for the load balancer server, vra-loadbalancername.domain.name, in the Host Name text box.Note:

-Configure SSO settings as described later in this procedure whenever you use Update Host to set the host name.
+Configure SSO settings as described later in this procedure whenever you use Update Host to change a host name.

 - Select the certificate type from the Certificate Action menu.